ml-lab-cuny/menge_ros/README.md

 ~~~
 rosrun menge_sim menge_sim -p examples\core\tradeshow.xml
 ~~~
-4. The previous command should start the simulator with the tradeshow world with as many robots as specified in the `examples\core\tradeshow\tradeshowS.xml`, the sample world files can be found on the Menge website or in examples.tar.gz in this repository.
+4. The previous command should start the simulator with the tradeshow world and as many robots as specified in the `examples\core\tradeshow\tradeshowS.xml`.
+The various sample environments files included in MengeROS can be found in examples.tar.gz in this repository.
 5. Press space to start the simulation; pressing space again will pause the simulation.
 6. The robot in the simulator can be controlled externally using any controller than sends [Twist](http://docs.ros.org/api/geometry_msgs/html/msg/Twist.html) messages.

 ## Robot Configuration:
-1. To introduce a new robot agent into menge, update the specification file (`tradeshowS.xml`).
+1. To introduce a new robot agent into MengeROS, update the specification file (`tradeshowS.xml`).
 Create a new `AgentProfile` and replace
 ~~~
 \<Common class="2" r="0.26" external="0"/>